Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

 In the case where one wants to solve a double null equilibrium, it is expected that the equilibrium should be symmetrical about :math:`z=0`.

-The ``SymmetricCircuit`` class has been devoloped as a specical case of a ``Circuit``, which coitains only two coils, where the coil's postions are mirrored about the :math:`z=0` plane (as well as sharing the same current).
+The ``SymmetricCircuit`` class has been developed as a special case of a ``Circuit``, which contains only two coils, where the coil's positions are mirrored about the :math:`z=0` plane (as well as sharing the same current).
 This further reduces the number of degrees of freedom in a position optimisation process, by the number of SymmetricCircuits in the CoilSet.

-Say you have a dobule-null equilibria and 14 up-down symmetric Coils.
+Say you have a double-null equilibria and 14 up-down symmetric Coils.
 You can model this using a CoilSet with 7 SymmetricCircuits, where each coil pair is the same SymmetricCircuit.

-The array of optimisable postions in such as CoilSet would have 7 values, one for each SymmetricCircuit and the array of optimable currents would also have 7 values.
+The array of optimisable positions in such as CoilSet would have 7 values, one for each SymmetricCircuit and the array of optimisable currents would also have 7 values.

-This would half the number of degrees of freedom in both a current and postion optimisations, compared to using 14 Coils which may aid in convergence and performance, as well as ensuring perfect up-down symmetry in the final equilibrium.
+This would halve the number of degrees of freedom in both a current and position optimisations, compared to using 14 Coils which may aid in convergence and performance, as well as ensuring perfect up-down symmetry in the final equilibrium.

 ..
 Note::
  When solving purely symmetric equilibria with a symmetric CoilSet (using only SymmetricCircuits), one may also set the ``force_symmetry`` flag in ``Equilibrium`` to ``True``.
  This solves the Grad-Shafranov equation on half of the FD grid, and mirrors the result to the other half, resulting in a more stable solution.
 This approach presently only works for grids centred around :math:`z=0`.

  Experiment with the ``force_symmetry`` flag to see if it improves convergence in your case.

 Appendix 1: Green’s functions and discretised coils
 ---------------------------------------------------